E-commerce

 Checkout and catalog

-Automatic title tags from product name: validate length and uniqueness to avoid massive duplicates.
+Automatic title tags from the product name: validate length and uniqueness to avoid large-scale duplicates.

 Review apps

-Review structured data: verify consistency with moderation and collection policy.
+Review structured data: check consistency with moderation and collection policy.

 Conversion, merchandising, and the role of conversational AI

-The catalog powers recommendations, bundles, and cross-sell.
-Tests (titles, hero visuals) should rely on your analytics reports and on shopping cart abandonment analysis.
+The catalog fuels recommendations, bundles and cross-sell.
+Tests (titles, hero visuals) should rely on your analytics reports and on analysis of cart abandonment.

 Qstomy

-A useful AI e-commerce chatbot mentions actually available products with links to product pages: avoids frustration and plans for human escalation if needed.
+A useful AI e-commerce chatbot cites actually available products with links to product pages: it avoids frustration and provides for human escalation if needed.

 If the chat announces a promotion, the site must display it in the same place: content synchronization.